 Submitting a Paper On Your Own

 If your instructor is not using Turnitin in their class and you would like to run your paper through Turnitin, you may submit your paper to your Davenport University Library e-mail and ask them to run it through for you.
+Responses will be made during business days (Mon-Fri).
 Be sure to include the following:

 - Your student ID and name

 - The course ID for the paper you have written (Example: ENGL109)

 - Attach the paper to the e-mail.
 Please make it a Word document, as we may not be able to open other types of documents.

 What Happens Then?